geofmureithi-zz/broker/README.md

 - the PORT needs to be passed in as an environment variable
 - the ORIGIN needs to be passed in as an environment variable
 - the EXPIRY (for jwts) needs to be passed in as an environment variable
+- the SECRET (for jwts) needs to be passed in as an environment variable
 - the file database saves to ``` ./tmp ``` of the project root